-Developed and published under contract with the Oklahoma State Department of Education by Measured Progress, 100 Education Way, Dover, New Hampshire 03820.
-Copyright ©2016 by the Oklahoma State Department of Education.
-In the absence of explicit restrictions, State of Oklahoma educators and citizens may copy, download and/or print this document, located online at https://www.measuredprogress.org/web/occt1.
+Developed and published under contract with the Oklahoma State Department of Education by Cognia, 100 Education Way, Dover, NH 03820.
+Copyright © 2020 by the Oklahoma State Department of Education.
+All rights reserved.
+Only State of Oklahoma educators and citizens may copy, download, and/or print this document, located online at oklahoma.onlinehelp.cognia.org.
 Any other use or reproduction of this document, in whole or in part, requires written permission of the Oklahoma State Department of Education and the publisher.
+All brand and product names found in this publication are the trademarks of their respective owners.